paddle-python/paddle-client/README.md

     * [List Payments](https://developer.paddle.com/api-reference/subscription-api/payments/listpayments)
     * [Reschedule Payment](https://developer.paddle.com/api-reference/subscription-api/payments/updatepayment)
     * [Create One-off Charge](https://developer.paddle.com/api-reference/subscription-api/one-off-charges/createcharge)
-* Work out the best way to deal with the different API urls
-* tox setup
+* tox
 * Do we want to have a set of tests which use mocks?
     * Could use pytest-recording (vcrpy) to update Mock data
     * Github actions to recreate mocks nightly?
     * How to deal with different vendor_ids etc?
-    * Mock httpx to check params, json, urls etc?
+    * Mock requests to check params, json, urls etc?
     * How to deal with the manual cleanup
-* pytest-watch and pytest-testmon for faster TDD?
 * Pull request template
 * Travis?
     * Test results in pull request
     * Coverage info in pull request
-* Release to pypi
 * Dependabot
 * Remove double call for exception error message checking.
 How to get the exception str from `pytest.raises()`